bento-platform/bento/docs/deployment.md

 ## Discovery configuration

-Bento can serve censored data publicly if configured to do so, this allows anonymous users to take a glimpse into the data hosted by a Bento node.
+Bento can serve censored data publicly if configured to do so.
+This allows anonymous users to take a glimpse into the data hosted by a Bento node.

 When deploying a Bento instance, make sure that the discovery settings are configured properly at the necessary levels.